emily-dsl/rebound-center/rebound_center/open_sessions.md

 ## Parent and Tot Gymnastics

-Most of what we do in these sessions involves getting the children familiar to the gymnastics equipment and their own bodiees.
+Most of what we do in these sessions involves getting the children familiar to the gymnastics equipment and their own bodies.
 Children learn how to do basic moves like forward and backwards rolls.
 They move around activity stations where they might have to touch their toes, jump, balance or hop.
 The emphasis is very much on fun and we move at a pace that suits the children in the class.

 £3.40 (+ 70p day membership)